Home

 Contact Us

-* draws inspiration from Christian martyrs Faith and Jehanne d’ Arc.
+* draws inspiration from christian martyrs Faith and Jehanne d’ Arc.

-* remembers God's ways were not those of humans who preferred human traditions, and neither understood scripture nor the power of God.
+* remembers some will continue to have visions and the Spirit will teach everything.
+1 Also that God's ways were not those of humanity who preferred human traditions, and neither understood scripture nor the power of God.
 2

 The icon depicts one of the earliest images of Mary of Nazareth, found in the catacombs of Rome.
 Early hymns praised the Virgin Mother of God, in whose womb originated the Trinity.